 All Natural Homemade Floor Cleaner

 That’s where this homemade floor cleaner came into play.
 I adore a popular floor cleaner and had been so very brand loyal to it over the years.
 My body however doesn’t like is so when I needed something to clean my hardwood living room floor with, I turned to this.
 Know what?
 If I were to be completely honest?
 I would tell you that it works better than the stuff I used to buy and that its so much cheaper.
-If nothing else, I adore my homemade items because not only do I feel human again, but for the most part, my budget is much lighter!
+If nothing else, I adore my homemade items because not only do I feel human again, but for the most part, my budget (Six Dollar Family) is much lighter!
 I mean really!
 Why pay $4.00 or more for a small bottle something I can make better at home for $1.50 per gallon?!

-This homemade floor cleaner recipe does use essential oils.
+This homemade floor cleaner recipe does use essential oils (Six Dollar Family).
 I personally prefer to use Now Foods brand essential oils.
 You can use whatever you want.
 I’ve used quite a few brands though and find that NOW brand is every bit as high quality as the more expensive ones.
 As far as scent, you can use whichever you want.
 I personally use lemon because it has additional disinfecting properties and tea tree oil for its properties as well, but it’s really a personal choice.
 The oils listed below are what I personally use.
 Just swap out the oil scents for something else if you don’t want to use mine.

 You Will Need: